Epoxy Injection Crack Repair

 Creates a bond stronger than the original concrete

-Restores structural integrity to cracked foundations
+Restores structural integrity of compromised walls

-Most repairs completed in a single visit
+Most repairs completed in one day

 Signs You Need Epoxy Injection